 Gross motor skills enable children to explore and learn from their environment.
 Young babies’ neck muscles develop, allowing them to hold their head up and see things from an upright position.
 Trunk muscles strengthen, enabling children to sit and soon after crawl and begin to explore their surroundings on their own.
 Toddlers learn to walk, climb, and eventually run.
 As children become adults, motor skills continue to be important for independence.

-What is the Goal of Physical Therapy for a Child with ASD?
+What is the Goal of Physical Therapy for a Child on the Autism Spectrum?

-Every child with ASD is different from every other child with ASD.
-Not every child with ASD will need physical therapy.
+Every child on the autism spectrum is unique.
+Not every child on the spectrum will need physical therapy.
 If physical therapy is found to be medically necessary and the child could benefit from physical therapy services, a program will specifically be designed for his or her needs.

 Who Implements Treatment?